Correcting a Vitamin A Deficiency

 What is a vitamin A deficiency?

 Vitamin A deficiency is when your body does not receive or retain enough vitamin A. Normal levels of vitamin A in a human are between 30-60 mg/dl.
-Any level that falls below this range indicate a deficiency.
+Any level that falls below this range indicates a deficiency.

 What causes a vitamin A deficiency?

-The major cause is based on a chronic consumption of diets that are deficient in both vitamin A and beta-carotene.
+The major cause is based on chronic consumption of diets that are deficient in both vitamin A and beta-carotene.
 If few animal sources are in your daily intake, pre-formed vitamin A won’t be absorbed as much as necessary.
 In addition to dietary problems, an iron deficiency can affect vitamin A uptake.
 Excess alcohol consumption and a stressed liver also deplete vitamin A and its absorption rate.

 Those with diseases that affect the intestine’s ability to absorb fat also have an increased risk of developing a vitamin A deficiency.
 Examples of such diseases include cystic fibrosis, celiac disease and cholestasis.